alexdelgado0792/DesignPattern_DIP/README.md

-# DesignPattern_DIP
+# Dependency Inversion Principle

-Dependency Inversion Principle demo
+"High-level modules should not depend on low-level modules.
+Both should depend on abstractions".